-- F. the institution is only offering distance education courses as a means of continuing education units and the units meet the criteria set out by the professional organization or authority requiring the continuing education; or - G. the institution is offering supervised field experience pursuant to the parameters established in 5.99.1.11 NMAC.
+F. the institution is only offering distance education courses as a means of continuing education units and the units meet the criteria set out by the professional organization or authority requiring the continuing education; or the institution is a chartered, nonprofit religious institution whose sole purpose is to train students H. in non-degree or degree granting religious or non-secular courses to prepare them to assume a vocational objective relating primarily to religion.

+G. the institution is offering supervised field experience pursuant to the parameters established in 5.99.1.11 NMAC.